-Here is a list of current EIS offers open for investment in 2018.
+Here is a list of current EIS investment opportunities – including managed EIS funds and single company EIS offers.
 Click through to read our review of each EIS offer, download the documents and find full details on how to invest.

-In many cases you can apply online – usually the quickest way to make your EIS investment.
+For many of the leading EIS offers you can apply online – usually the quickest way to make your EIS investment.

 EIS investments are riskier than conventional investments so they're not for everyone.
 Before you invest you should ensure you have read and understood the product's Application Pack, our terms of business, and the Risks and Commitments.